 Families love Wychwood for its close-knit community feel, and there’s always something going on – from block parties and garage sales to holiday celebrations.
 If you’re looking for a place to call home, Wychwood is worth considering!

-The garden neighborhood in Westfield, NJ, is a beautiful and convenient place to live.
+The Gardens neighborhood in Westfield, NJ, is a beautiful and convenient place to live.
 It is only blocks away from the shopping center and downtown, yet it feels like a world away.
 The streets are lined with trees and flowers, and the houses are well-maintained.

 There is a strong sense of community in the garden neighborhood, and residents often get to know each other.
 The area is also home to various businesses, including restaurants, cafes, shops, and galleries.

 There is something for everyone in the garden neighborhood, making it a great place to live.